Capital One Financial Analyst Salary | $96K-$120K+ | Levels.fyi

 The median Financial Analyst compensation in United States package at Capital One totals $120K per year.
-View the base salary, stock, and bonus breakdowns for Capital One's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Capital One's total compensation packages.
 Last updated: 10/31/2025

 Company